 The best time to trek is from October to late April, but some companies do provide winter trekking in Torres del Paine too.

 Do I need to book a park entrance ticket?

 There is a fee to use the park (5,000 to 15,000 pesos depending on the time of year - that’s £6 to £20), but you don’t need to book in advance.

 Does it get busy?

 Torres del Paine is one of the most famous trekking destinations in the world.
 So, yes, it does attract lots of visitors, especially over mid-December to mid-January when Chilean and Argentinian visitors take the opportunity to visit this incredible corner of their country.
 However it's a huge park covering 2,400 square kilometres.
-Only 5% of visitors make their way to the northern parts of the park on the 'Full Circuit'.

 Hotels in Puerto Natales